microsoft/fhir-proxy/docs/SOF_Scopes.md

 ![](images/smart_on_fhir_6.png)

-You have now configured Azure AD to facilitate the authorization workflow below for you Smart on FHIR app and the FHIR Proxy service principle.
+You have now configured Azure AD to facilitate the authorization workflow below for you Smart on FHIR app and the FHIR Proxy service principal.

 ![](images/smart_on_fhir_7.png)

 ![](images/smart_on_fhir_8.gif)

-FHIR Proxy

 _ **User to Patient Mapping to utilize the Patient Context** _